marcelofern/marcelofern.github.io/notes/programming_languages/c/calling_assembly_functions.md

 6. r9

 If the assembly function takes more than 6 arguments, the remaining ones will be on $rsp+8.
-This is because $rsp+0 stores the value of rip that will will be returning to the C code after the `ret` instruction.
+This is because $rsp+0 stores the value of rip that will be returning to the C code after the `ret` instruction.

 7. rsp+8